 - If the male disappears when the nestlings are less than 7-8 days old or older, the female may be able to raise them alone, although she could fail.

 Both the widow male or female can enlist the help of a new partner that helps them raise the young.
 The new partner’s interest is acquiring a territory and having the next brood with parent they are helping.
 Partner helpers do help but not as energetically as they woudl if the nestlings were theirs.

 Helping a widow raise his/her young is a way for “floaters” to acquire a territory.
 A floater is an adult bluebird ready to breed but does not have a mate or territory.

 Older siblings may help parents raising the new brood.

 Another observation of these studies was that young birds of the previous brood, still in the parents’ territory, may help feed their younger siblings.

-This behavior appears to be rare, and the actual help young birds provide is also in doubt.
+This behavior appears not to be common and happens more often in certain habitat types and conditions than in others.
+The actual help older fledglings provide is also in doubt.
 It may be that young birds do this as a manner of practicing for when they become parents.